 *1) If you have a sick bird - remove the feeders for a week or two.
 If the sick one sticks around, try to catch and take to a rescue.
 Leave feeders down until the sick birds have dispersed.

 *Continue feeding ONLY if you are able/willing to keep the feeders cleaned and disinfected, and able to do this frequently.
 Accumulation of fecal matter - poop - is how this disease is spread (and also saliva).
-Salmonella lasts a long time, so not bleaching is not an option.
+Salmonella lasts a long time, so bleaching is absolutely necessary (and bleach, not vinegar!).
 See below on how to do this right!

 *If you are seeing more than one or two sick birds, please assess your feeders for their safety in terms of disease spread.
 See below.

 What to Do Now:

 Signs of Salmonella: Symptoms: Main sign is a bird sitting listless and not moving.
 Salmonella causes lesions and inflammation through the digestive track and esophagus.

 It enters the bloodstream and then organs and brain.
 Once in the brain it causes mental issues, which is why sick birds act "tame" and they do not fly away.
 Birds ultimately die from either starvation, since salmonella lesions impair digestion, or organ failure.